-- 1. record the details of the allegations in Compass and - 2. inform the Principal
+- 1. record the details of the allegations in [insert relevant location i.e. incident register, GradeXpert and - 2. inform the Principal.

-The Principal is responsible for investigating allegations of bullying in a timely and sensitive manner.
+The Class teacher or Principal is responsible for investigating allegations of bullying in a timely and sensitive manner.
 To appropriately investigate an allegation of bullying, the Principal may:

-- speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - speak to the parents/carer(s) of the students involved - speak to the teachers of the students involved - take detailed notes of all discussions for future reference - obtain written statements from all or any of the above.
+- speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - speak to the parents of the students involved - speak to the teachers of the students involved - take detailed notes of all discussions for future reference - obtain written statements from all or any of the above.

-All communications with the Principal in the course of investigating an allegation of bullying will be managed sensitively.
+All communications with the class teacher or Principal in the course of investigating an allegation of bullying will be managed sensitively.
 Investigations will be completed as quickly as possible to allow for the behaviours to be addressed in a timely manner.